mlochbaum/Singeli/doc/permutations.md

     m_90 $ m_81 $ m_70
     ...

-For each layer of recursion there's a set of permutations, and the outermost one only does one set of changes while the others cycle around faster.
+For each layer of recursion there's a set of permutations, and the outermost one only ever does one set of changes while the others cycle around faster.
 We can generate some example components with the code from `all_perms` above, I packed the outputs together to make it easier to read over!

     def show_moves{k, d} = {
       def i = iota{k}